 Before tagging your sheep, carefully read the instructions accompanying the one piece tag pack.
 Applying tags correctly first time avoids the cost and inconvenience of re-tagging.

-You must use an applicator that is designed to apply ASET tags.
+You must use an applicator that is designed to apply the tags that you have purchased.
 A suitable applicator can be purchased when you order your tags.

 If an incorrect applicator is used, tag retention will be compromised.

 Some tag brands are delivered in strips of sequentially numbered tags.
 Remove a tag from the strip and load the tag in the applicator, making sure each end clicks into place.

 Dip the jaws of the applicator holding the tag into antiseptic or disinfectant solution prepared at the correct dilution.
 Do not immerse the whole applicator.